 If you're used to driving a traditional gas-fueled car, there are a few things to know about Teslas.
 For starters, almost all functions can controlled via the key fob or onboard panel.
 The vehicles are exemplary in the use of cutting-edge technology.

 Finding charging stations has become much easier in the past few year.
-If you're planning to rent a Tesla for a long road trip, you need to plan where to recharge.
-During a recent trip in a Tesla, I needed to build in a projected 70 minutes for a full charge at the nearest Tesla Supercharger site.
+If you're planning to rent a Tesla for a long road trip, you need to plan where to recharge at Tesla Supercharger sites.
 After all, it can take up to an hour to fully recharge the battery of an electric vehicle if you start on empty.
 Timing your charges to coincide with meals is a smart strategy.
 During a trip, the vehicle needs to be recharged to continue operation (and recharged before returning, otherwise the rental car company may impose a fee).
-In fact, some companies renting Teslas limit the number of vehicles on routes simply because of the waits at the limited number of Supercharger stations.